SuperOffice/SDK-Doc/Customer.Service.Support/SOAP/Port Customer/faqgetEntry.md

 * links        - Array of all links attached to this entry.

-o   name                                  - The name of the link
+  * name                                  - The name of the link

-o   url                                      - The URL to the link
+  * url                                      - The URL to the link

 * attachmentInfo     - Array of information about attachments connected to this FAQ entry.
 Each element contains the fields: attachmentId, attachmentName and contentType.